mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 There is a mystery that is not really answered in the canon: who or what are the seven spirits?

 {% include verse.html
-text="and in front of the throne burn seven flaming torches, which are the seven spirits of God ..." verse="Revelation 4:5"
+text="There were seven lamps of fire burning before his throne, which are the seven Spirits of God." verse="Revelation 4:5"
 %}

 {% include verse.html
-text="Then I saw between the throne and the four living creatures and among the elders a Lamb standing as if it had been slaughtered, with seven horns and seven eyes, which are the **seven spirits of God** sent out into all the earth." verse="Revelation 5:6"
+text="I saw in the middle of the throne and of the four living creatures, and in the middle of the elders, a Lamb standing, as though it had been slain, having seven horns and seven eyes, which are the **seven Spirits of God**, sent out into all the earth." verse="Revelation 5:6"
 %}

 {% include verse.html
-text="For on the stone that I have set before Joshua, **on a single stone with seven facets,** I will engrave its inscription, says YHWH of hosts, and I will remove the guilt of this land in a single day." verse="Zechariah 3:9"
+text="For, behold, the stone that I have set before Joshua: **on one stone are seven eyes**; behold, I will engrave its inscription,’ says YHWH of Armies, ‘and I will remove the iniquity of that land in one day." verse="Zechariah 3:9"
 %}

 {% include verse.html
-text="These seven are the eyes of YHWH that range through the whole earth." verse="Zechariah 4:10"
+text="**For these seven shall rejoice**, and shall see the plumb line in the hand of Zerubbabel. **These are YHWH’s eyes, which run back and forth through the whole earth.**" verse="Zechariah 4:10"
 %}